JacqKevin/HSI_PLSR/README.md

-# HSI_PLSR
-Matlab Toolbox for the creation of a PLSR model with HSI data
+# Matlab Toolbox for the creation of a PLSR model with HSI data

 Please cite :